SpotOnInc/renovate-config/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for helping to improve renovate-config!
 -->

-Put an `x` into the box if that apply:
+Put an `x` into the box if that applies:

 - [ ] This PR introduces breaking change.
 - [ ] This PR fixes a bug.